djecov484/nutrition-analysis/README.md

 Nutrition Analysis.
-This website calculates anount of nutrition facts for single, or combined ingridients.
+This website calculates amount of nutrition facts for single, or combined ingridients.

 Used HTML, CSS, JS, Ajax to bould the website.